scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         create such a font in the absence of cidmap files
     -   Fixed a bug when outputting otf cid files (bug appeared when I added vertical metrics)
-    -   When loading a cid font FontForge could get caught up in an semi-infinite loop asking for cidmap files.
+    -   When loading a cid font websharpstudios could get caught up in an semi-infinite loop asking for cidmap files.
 Should be fixed now.
     -   Finally got rid of the annoying warning about tempnam() when linking.